Four-dimensional de Sitter cosmology on D-branes nucleated in an asymptotically $\text{AdS}_5\times T^{1,1}$ background: -corrections to D3-brane

-The AdS radius $L$ is constrained by the observations of supernova and neutron start which have been used to impose the bounds on the size of extra dimensions.
+The AdS radius $L$ is constrained by the observations of supernova and neutron star, which have been used to impose bounds on the size of extra dimensions.
 For $k=1$, we have a relation between the AdS radius $L$ and an equal radius $R$ for six extra dimensions which is used in Ref. \cite{Hannestad2004} as

-where an upper bound for $R$ was obtained as $R\lesssim4.41\times10^{-14}$ m coming from the constraints on the production of Kaluza-Klein gravitions in the supernova and neutron star.
+where an upper bound for $R$ was obtained as $R\lesssim4.41\times10^{-14}$ m coming from the constraints on the production of Kaluza-Klein gravitons in the supernova and neutron star.
 In Fig. \ref{fig:constk1}, we show constraints on the ratio $N/n$ and the AdS radius $L$ at $g_s=0.1$.

-We find that with the string coupling around $0.1$, the ratio $N/n$ yielding the observed cosmological constant and satisfying the experimental constraints ranges from the order $10^{63}$ to $10^{58}$ corresponding to the AdS radius $L$ ranging from $2\times10^{-4}$ m to $2\times10^{-3}$ m.
+We find that with the string coupling around $0.1$, the ratio $N/n$ yielding the observed cosmological constant and satisfying the experimental constraints ranges from the order $10^{63}$ to $10^{58}$ corresponding to the AdS radius $L$ ranging from $2\times10^{-4}$ m to $\times10^{-3}$ m.
 This corresponds to the string length inverse $(\sqrt{\alpha'})^{-1}$ in the TeV scale, implying that quantum gravity effects can be observed in the low-energy regime \cite{Dimopoulos1998,Antoniadis1998}.
 In addition, we observe that the number of D-branes emitted from the stack must be below $\mathcal{O}(10^{3})$.